aldew5/Falling-Blocks/README.md

 # Falling-Blocks
-A game where the user dodges falling stuff
+A game where the user dodges falling stuff.

 # Instructions
 Run the *falling_blocks.py* file if you are not on a mac and *falling_blocks_mac.py" otherwise.
 Control the character with the arrow keys.
 The objective is to dodge the falling objects and survive as long as you can to increase your score.